fig/simple_budget/videos/script.md

 firstly... an array already carries the number of elements in it so we don't need to pass that extra data in so let's get rid of that...

 Now...
 I see something else I want to test... is it REALLY necessary to do the elseif in the combined_monthly function?
 I don't know and don't really care at the moment, because I know there is a better way that will catch that single element condition anyway...

+Now we have just one more ugly loop... let's clean that up a tad

+first, let's get rid of the temp variable